pasqal-io/qoolqit/docs/contents/execution.md

 emulator = LocalEmulator(emulation_config=emulation_config)
 ```

 Dedicated and specific configuration for each backend also exist: `QutipConfig`, `SVConfig`, `MPSConfig`.
-They should be used by pairing them with the corresponding backend type.
+They should be used by pairing them with the corresponding backend type and imported from their respective packages, namely `pulser-simulation`, `emu-sv` and `emu-mps`.
 For more information about how the configuration options, please, refer to [Pulser documentation](https://pulser.readthedocs.io/en/stable/apidoc/_autosummary/pulser.backend.EmulationConfig.html).